 CUBA'S ENERGY SECTOR

 Cuba’s energy supply has faced significant challenges over the years.
 Cuba has an immediate and growing need to diversify its energy supply given the reduction in crude oil shipments from Venezuela--Cuba’s top supplier of fossil fuel.

 “Special period” (1991-1995):

-It is estimated that the USSR accounted for 90% of Cuba’s energy supply.
+During this time, it is estimated that the USSR accounted for 90% of Cuba’s energy supply.
 Following the collapse of the Soviet Union, Cuba faced a severe economic crisis that took almost a decade for the island to recover from.
-The biggest impact came from the loss of cheap petroleum from Russia, which led to rolling blackouts during the 90s.
-Gasoline quickly became unobtainable by ordinary citizens in Cuba, and mechanized agriculture and food distribution systems all but collapsed.
+The largest element to the crisis was the loss of cheap petroleum from Russia, resulting in rolling blackouts during the '90s.
+Gasoline quickly became unobtainable to ordinary citizens in Cuba, and mechanized agriculture and food distribution systems all but collapsed.

 VENEZUELAN OIL AGREEMENT:

 A 2000 energy agreement with Venezuela allowed Cuba to purchase crude oil at a heavily subsidized rate.
 As Venezuela spirals further into economic crisis and as crude oil exports to Cuba decline, the island must diversify its energy supply.